-Such familiar ingredients (butternut squash, apples, maple syrup and warm fall spices) somehow create unexpected layers of flavor and color.
-One of the prettiest dishes to ever hit a table, yes?! so festive for special occasions like Thanksgiving but simple enough for weekend suppers too.
+Such familiar ingredients, just butternut squash cut in cubes, chopped apples, maple syrup and warm fall spices.
+Yet somehow these easy, fall roasted vegetables create unexpected layers of flavor and color.
+And isn't this one of the prettiest vegetable dishes to ever hit a table?!
+Roasted Butternut Squash & Apple is festive for special occasions like Thanksgiving but simple enough for weekend suppers too.

-When I was first learning to cook, I had three church cookbooks, a 3x5 box for recipes clipped from newspapers and, over time, a stack of Pillsbury cookbooks, the ones from the grocery store check-out lane.
+When I was first learning to cook, my "teachers" were three church cookbooks, a 3x5 box for recipes clipped from newspapers and, over time, a stack of Pillsbury cookbooks, you know the ones, right? from the grocery store check-out lane?

 This squash and apple dish is the first recipe from the Pillsbury cookbook.
 And honestly, it caught me by surprise – the layers of flavor are just so good, that brightness of cinnamon, that smokiness of curry, the familiar bites of winter squash and apple.